Rent-My-Tent/Rent-My-Tent/partnership_strategy.md

 ## Partnership strategy

-We can offer a seamless way for festivals to earn a commision on all of the tent sales which originate from their festival.
+We can offer a seamless way for festivals to earn a commission on all of the tent sales which originate from their festival.
 To do this we’ll use the geotag embedded in the tent images that get uploaded for Rent My Tent marketplace listings.

 So when someone lists their tent on Rent My Tent we can keep a record of the place that they took the photo of the tent.